LionAE/modulation-recognition-for-wireless-signals/README.md

 # For the input dataset used is explained here
 The folder " Dataset_input" contains the different input datasets that can be used created by DeepSig.
-RadioML 2016.10A : A synthetic dataset, generated with GNU Radio, consisting of 11 modulations (8 digital and 3 analog) at varying SNR levels.
+RadioML 2016.10A : A synthetic dataset, generated with GNU Radio, consisting of 11 modulations (8 digitals and 3 analogs) at varying SNR levels.
 RML2016.10B : Larger Version of RadioML 2016.10a (including AM-SSB).
 RadioML 2016.04C : A synthetic dataset, generated with GNU Radio, consisting of 11 modulations.
 This is a variable-SNR dataset with moderate LO drift, light fading, and numerous different labeled SNR increments for use in measuring performance across different signal and noise power scenarios.